Connect with us

 Nolberto Solano

-The early favourite for the post is former Aston and midfielder Nolberto Solano, who is listed at 4/1 with Bet Victor.
+The early favourite for the post is former and Newcastle midfielder Nolberto Solano, who is listed at 4/1 with Bet Victor.
 Since retiring from playing in 2012, the Peruvian has had short stints in charge of Universitario and José Gálvez in his homeland, and with Internacional de Toronto in Canada.

 Not much to look into on his track record, then, and his appointment would likely come down to an impressive interview and a blind leap of faith from the Gills board.
 Whether that’s what’s needed in the club’s current situation remains to be seen, but Solano is an intriguing option if nothing else.